jakobkmar/SimpleKotlinMail/guide/docs/server.md

 maxConnections = 2000 // (default is 1000)
 ```

 - `prefferedMaxMessageSize` The maximum size of a message.
-This **won't be enforced**, this is just an information for the connected client.
+This won't be enforced, this is just an information for the connected client.
 ```kotlin
 prefferedMaxMessageSize = 8000 // (default is null)
 ```